BIGDADDY5802/class7hw1/instancedocumentation.md

 - paste the simple.sh
 - select launch instance

+Wait about a minute and paste public dns in address bar with <http://ec2-34-202-166-93.compute-1.amazonaws.com> (example)

+Other considerations are naming convention, make sure the convention leads you to your resources that are provisioned.

+example: instance1 - securitygrp1 - keypair1 - loadbalancer1 etc...

 Teardown:
         - In left pane select instances
         - check the instance box to highlight the instance
         - click the instance state section in the top right of the screen
         - in the drop down menu select terminate instance

+Security groups are free.
+You can keep the security group you created for future provisioning of instances....